 If you love discovering local wildlife, Nudgee Beach is the perfect place for you.
 Featuring plenty of boardwalks around the beach, the kids will love wandering around the beach spotting local animals.
 The beach itself is amazing too, with plenty of space to play and splash about.

-If you want to bring the family dog along, you will love Nudgee Beach as it has a designated leash free area.
+If you want to bring the family dog along, you will love this beach as it has a designated leash free area.
 There is a park right beside the beach too, with picnic facilities.
 All in all, Nudgee is perfect for the whole family.
+We love this beach as it is our local!
+It is one we visit time and time again.
 Read our detailed review of Nudgee Beach.

 Wynnum Beach and Wading Pool